SNCFdevelopers/ApiSNCF/source/integration.rst

 ======= ================= ====================================
 Field   Type              Description
 ======= ================= ====================================
-Headers Array of header_  Informations about vehicle journeys Rows    Array of row_     A row of the schedule
+Headers Array of header_  Informations about journeys Rows    Array of row_     A row of the schedule
 ======= ================= ====================================